Jagman-dot/Ezra-test/README.md

 npm install
 ```
 ### Environment Configuration:

+I haved changed my password, and added it to the testData.js file, the botttom can ignored now.

 I have added my user name and password to the .evn file, this can be stored in testData.js file as well, but I signed up with my email and a password that I use often, and didn't want to add it in there.

 There is .env examples file that I added to the repo user that as a baseline for the .env file.